-- It can cause cramps in the intestines, which stimulates the bowels and irritates the uterus to start contracting.
+- It is believed to cause cramps in the intestines, which stimulate the bowels and irritate the uterus to start contractions.

-- It is known to limit fluid absorption, thereby dehydrating the body and causing contractions.
+- It might also limit fluid absorption and electrolytes, thereby dehydrating the body and causing contractions.

 How Much Castor Oil Is Needed To Induce Labor?